zvoicu000/AirGo/README.md

    npm run deploy
    ```

 > Note: Initial deployment includes data seeding and may take several minutes.
 This is a one-time setup step.

 > Note: running npm run deploy will deploy the backend and the frontend of the application.
 These are technically two different CDK applications.
 More details of the deployment process can be found in the [Deployment](#-deployment) section.

+Following deployment, the frontend application will be available at the CloudFront URL outputted in the terminal.
+The backend API will also be available, and the frontend will automatically connect to it.

 ## 📁 Project Structure